-The decline in death rates from diet-related diseases is also promising, although there is still a significant gap in death rates between East Harlem and New York City as a whole.
-National research suggests that some of these declines in death rates are due to better access to health care, rather than to improvements in diet.1
+The decline in death rates from diet-related diseases is also promising, although there is still a significant gap This approach argues that some important indicators in death rates between East Harlem and New York City are moving in the right direction (e.g., more fruit and as a whole.
+National research suggests that some of vegetable and less soda consumption) and we simply these declines in death rates are due to better access need to continue with current efforts. to health care, rather than to improvements in diet.1